 - Run by the University of Leicester, in partnership with the University of Manchester, the University of Sheffield and NTT Data.

-- Aiming to improve care for major trauma patients by quality assuring rehabilitation alongside acute care.
+- Aimed to improve care for major trauma patients by quality assuring rehabilitation alongside acute care.

-- Will link major trauma patient reported outcome measures (PROMs) to national clinical audit data to enable the construction of a predictive model to allow assessment of the quality of rehabilitation through audit.
+- Linked major trauma Patient Reported Outcome Measures (PROMs) to national clinical audit data to enable the development of a predictive model which can be used in both the management of individual patients and system quality improvement activity.

 Every year across England and Wales, 16,000 people die after injury and many tens of thousands are left disabled for life.